Businesses using labour supply

 Where can I find out more?

-Labour hire can be a complex subject, so we have prepared some questions and answers for host employers and labour hire businesses to answer commonly asked questions.
+Labour hire can be a complex subject, so we have prepared some questions and answers, as well as a fact sheet, for host employers- external site and labour hire businesses- external site to answer commonly asked questions.

 Employer lookup

-To check if the business you have engaged is registered with ReturnToWorkSA, use our employer lookup tool.
+To check if the business you have engaged is registered with ReturnToWorkSA, use our employer lookup- external site tool.
+Alternatively, to search for companies that have a labour hire licence, please use the licence number search tool on the Consumer and Business Services website.